 - assess the Hungarian RRP submitted for public consultation, give input to the final plan (in particular on the Energy-Green Transition, Circular Economy and Catching-up Settlements components),

 - organise an expert workshop before the submission of the Hungarian RRP,

-- communicate continously to inform citizens about the RRF, the Hungarian RRP and the opportunities for consultation.
+- communicate continuously to inform citizens about the RRF, the Hungarian RRP and the opportunities for consultation.